 FREQUENTLY ASKED QUESTIONS (FAQs)

-♦ Where is the 2018 Miss Nationwide Pageant being held?
+♦ Where is the 2022 Nationwide Pageantry National Competition being held?

 ♦ Wasn’t the 2016 Pageant an Online Competition?

-Yes, for the Competition Year 2016, Miss Nationwide reverted back to it’s original format of an online competition.
-Beginning in 2017, the Miss Nationwide Pageant is committed to returning the Nationwide Pageant system back to being a “live” system with as many State Pageants across the Nation as possible.
+Yes, for the competition year 2016, Miss Nationwide reverted back to it’s original format of an online competition.
+Beginning in 2018, Nationwide Pageantry committed to returning the Nationwide Pageant system back to being a “live” system with as many State Pageants across the Nation as possible.

 ♦ What if there is no State Pageant or State Director in my state?